-True Story: John Said his Best Friend was Full of Grace and Truth: Was He Lying?
+John Said His Best Friend was Full of Grace and Truth: True Story?

 This is a true story about lies… If your life depended upon knowing the truth, would you be happy with a lie?
 We generally don’t want to lead lives based on a lie, or feel that it’s healthy to engage in falsehood.
 (Probably since people who live lives based on falsehood used to be called delusional, and locked away.
 Today they just go into journalism or Congress…)